mhoirup/mhoirup.github.io/_posts/2021-04-12-Survival-Analysis.md

 `censor4` which is of interest; 1.255 observations have been censored, while 2.088 observations correspond to completed spells." %}

-{% marginnote 'table1' "**Table 1**: Summaries of categorical variables.
-They're all binary variables, although of different data types, i.e. boolean or character vectors.
-For all the `censor` variables we observe non-censoring more often than not, while the availability of unemployment insurance appears to be evenly split among observations." %}

-{% marginfigure 'fig3' 'assets/unemp/age_hist.png' '**Figure 3**: Distribution
-of `age`.
-Bin width is set at 2 to reduce the number of bars in the graph.
-A majority of respondents is under 40 years of age, 2.231 in fact, which corresponds to 68% of all observations.'  %}

 ```R
 library(dplyr)